 Monitoring practice fidelity, participant satisfaction, outcomes, and using the resulting information and feedback are part of the State's quality improvement processes for youth services.
 To ensure effective intensive community-based treatment is available for youth with serious emotional and behavioral health needs, the State routinely collects and analyzes outcomes data.
 The analysis of the data is used to determine the effectiveness of services and to identify the need for performance improvement.

 Indiana System of Care Development Survey

 To monitor progress in Indiana's developing system of care (SOC), that provides access to effective behavioral health services for children and their families, a self-assessment of state-level and local SOCs is being conducted across Indiana in October and early November 2016 using the System of Care Implement Survey (SOCIS) tool.

-A couple of links to access and complete the SOCIS online, or print the tool out to complete it by hand, will be posted here by October 1, 2016.
+Click Here to complete the SOCIS online.
+To print the tool out to complete it by hand, click here.
+The survey will close on October 31st.